yieldprotocol/yield-utils-v2/README.md

  - EmergencyBrake: Register AccessControl permissioning patterns to isolate contracts on emergencies
  - Relay: Group transactions to be executed on a single external call

+## NPM Publishing
+While foundry and hardhat versions coexist in this repo, contracts tested by foundry must stay in the `foundry` directory, and hard links must be created from `contracts` to allow for NPM publishing.

 ## Audits
 C4 audit - commit: 78693c5